jslinuxta/pdf-narrator/README.md

 ### PDF Extraction

-- Built atop [PyMuPDF](https://pymupdf.readthedocs.io/) for parsing text.
+- Built on [PyMuPDF](https://pymupdf.readthedocs.io/) for efficient text parsing.
-- Cleans up headers, footers, page numbers, and multi-hyphen lines.
+- Cleans headers, footers, page numbers, and unwanted elements.
-- _Chapters vs. Whole:_
-  - If TOC is found, you can split into smaller .txt files.
-  - Otherwise, extract the entire text into one file.

-#### **Three Modes for PDF/Text Processing**

-1. **Single PDF**

-   - Extract text from one PDF file.
-   - Output directory: `extracted_pdf/<book_name>`.

-2. **Batch PDFs**

-   - Recursively process all PDFs in a selected folder.
-   - Maintains folder structure under `extracted_pdf/`.

-3. **Skip Extraction**
-   - Use pre-extracted text files organized in folders.
-   - Input folder structure is mirrored for audiobook output.
+- Splits text based on chapters (if TOC is available) or extracts the entire document.

 ### Kokoro TTS

 - **Text Normalization & Phonemization**
-  Built-in text normalization for years, times, currency, etc.
+  - Advanced handling of dates, times, currency, etc.
 - **Token-Based Splitting**
-  Splits text into < 510 tokens per chunk to accommodate model constraints.
-  Joins all chunked audio into a single final file.
+  - Splits text into chunks (<510 tokens) to meet model constraints and joins chunked audio into the final output.
 - **Voicepacks (.pt)**
-  Each voicepack provides a reference embedding for a given voice.
+  - Each voicepack provides a reference embedding for a given voice.
+  - The app derives the language code from the first letter of the voice identifier (e.g., `"af_sarah"` → `a`).

 ### Low-VRAM/Speed Tips

 - **Chunk Size**
-  If you run out of GPU memory, lower your chunk size from the default (2500) to something smaller (e.g., 1000 or 500).
+  - Adjust according to your GPU’s memory.
 - **Device Selection**
-  Choose `CUDA` if you have a compatible GPU, or `CPU` for CPU-only systems.

----

-## Limitations

-1. **PDF Layout**
-   Extraction can vary if the PDF has complex formatting or unusual text flow.

-2. **TTS Quality**
-   The generated speech depends on the **Kokoro** model’s training and quality.

-3. **Processing Time**
-   Long PDFs with complex text can take a while to extract and convert.
+  - Switch to CPU mode if a compatible GPU is unavailable.

 ---